mikeduglas/cJSON_Mapper/README.md

 - "Rounding up" rounds string sizes up to the next power of 2.
 - "Generate program" generates complete program file instead of pure struct declaration statement.

-Unfortunately, Windows Defender may report "Threats detected" or "Virus detected" when the download completes.
+Unfortunately, Windows Defender may report "Threats detected" or "Virus detected" when the download of cJSON_Mapper-master.zip completes.

 ## Contacts
 - <mikeduglas@yandex.ru>